 OUR MAILING ADDRESS IS: RIVER OF WORDS, 1928 SAINT MARY'S ROAD, PMB 5060, MORAGA, CA 94575.

-Note: Due to rising costs and concerns about the environmental impact of air travel, River of Words grand prize winners will no longer be flown to the spring award ceremony in California.
-We will still have a grand ceremony and will honor those winners and finalists who either live nearby or are able to make the trip at their own expense.
+Note: Due to rising costs and concerns about the environmental impact of air travel, we will no longer be holding our Youth Creativity Awards ceremony.
 Winning art and poetry will still be published in our annual anthology and on our website.

 (Drum roll) Here they are -- click for a list of winners!

 Click here for winning and finalist poetry!

 Promoting Environmental Literacy through the Arts and Cultural Exchange